muhdmirzamz/TodoApp/README.md

 ### Changelog

+3 June 2021:
+- You can add items to a list
+- Items show up latest first

 2 June 2021:
 - Lists now show up as the latest first on top
 - Refactored code by adding a class to hold list details